 A DIP shunt is used to select DTE or DCE configuration.
-For the RS-232↔485/422 Converter to appear as a DTE device, put the DIP shunt jumper in socket XW1B.
-For the RS-232↔485/422 Converter to appear as a DCE device, put the DIP shunt jumper in socket XW1A.
+For the RS-232↔485/422 converter to appear as a DTE device, put the DIP shunt jumper in socket XW1B.
+(See Figure 1.)
+For the RS-232↔485/422 converter to appear as a DCE device, put the DIP shunt jumper in socket XW1A.

-3.1.2 Frame Ground/Signal Ground
+3.1.2 FRAME GROUND/SIGNAL GROUND

 Jumper W7 ties signal ground to frame ground.
 The position is left open at the factory.
-If signal ground is to be connected to frame ground, solder a 100-ohm, 1⁄2-watt resistor in location W7.
-A wire jumper may also be used.
-Care must be taken to ensure that ground circulating currents are limited to acceptable levels.
+To connect signal ground to frame ground, solder a 100-ohm, 1⁄2-watt resistor in location W7.
+Or, use a wire jumper.
+Make sure that ground circulating currents are limited to acceptable levels.